Buyers Guide to Boat Trailers

-As one of the few companies in the UK to offer such a wide variety of boat trailers and keen boaters ourselves we hope you find the below guide interesting and helpful.
+Ashton Marine Services are one of the few companies in the UK to offer such a wide variety of boat trailers and as keen boaters ourselves we hope you find the below guide interesting and helpful.

 With recovery being the hardest part, a lot of people and trailer companies will tell you the more rollers the better and the more the cradle moves with the rollers the better.
 However, in our opinion this is only true if recovering in very shallow water, as the bunked trailer needs the boat to be floated on.

-They are by far more versatile than a bunked trailer as bunked requires you floating the boat on and this means short steep slips or very shallow water are far easier with the roller coaster type.
+They are by far more versatile than a bunked trailer as bunked requires the boat to be floating on and this means short steep slips or very shallow water are far easier with the roller coaster type.